longturn/freeciv21/docs/Playing/faq.rst

 It is possible when the unit is moved to a city that is not its current home city.
 You then get an option to change the home city.
-With the unit in a city you can either use shortcut key “h” or :guilabel:`Unit --> Set Home City` to re-home the unit to the city it is inside.
+With the unit in a city you can either use shortcut key “h” or :menuselection:`Unit --> Set Home City` to re-home the unit to the city it is inside.

 ..
 Note::
   Some rulesets allow "unhomed" units.
 These kind of units will never have a home city and you cannot change